zwcloud/WindowsPager/README.md

 **MoveAndSwitch:**

--a new feature is to move a window to an other desktop and switch to this desktop automatically.
+- a new feature is to move a window to an other desktop and switch to this desktop automatically.
 To do this you must press the Control key during the use of  the "Move to desktop x" menu.

 **Note:**